bifot/microudp/README.md

 # ms-udp

-Solution for communication between services using UDP protocol with build-in auto-retry & round-robin balancing. 🔬
+Solution for communication between services using UDP protocol with built-in auto-retry & round-robin balancing. 🔬

 ## Install